- Home charging typically saves you £447 per year over charging in public

-It is now only open to people who own flats, and people in rented accommodation.
+- It's only open to people who own flats, and people in rented accommodation

 The Electric Vehicle Homecharge Scheme has undergone a rebranding and is now known as the EV chargepoint grant.
 This grant is exclusively available for individuals who either rent or own a flat.
 If you fall into this category, there’s an opportunity to save on the installation costs of an EV chargepoint.